hutchison-s/mediaQuizlet/README.md

-# AudioQuizlet Frontend
+# MediaQuizlet Frontend

-The AudioQuizlet frontend is a web application hosted at [audioquizlet.netlify.app](https://audioquizlet.netlify.app/), providing functionalities for generating, accessing, and viewing quizzes.
+The MediaQuizlet frontend is a web application hosted at [mediaquizlet.netlify.app](https://mediaquizlet.netlify.app/), providing functionalities for generating, accessing, and viewing quizzes.
 - Files located in the `frontend` subdirectory.
 - Node.js API files located in the `api` subdirectory.